Efrem Zimbalist Jr.: Personal life

+Religious beliefs

 Zimbalist's parents, Alma Gluck and Efrem Zimbalist, were of Jewish descent but, on emigrating to America, had left the religion.
 Moreover, Efrem Zimbalist stated, "As far as I am concerned, there has been no Jew in the family for sixty-five years."

 Zimbalist was baptized in the Episcopal Church.
 He said that when growing up he was taken to church every Sunday.
 He attended St. Paul's School, an Episcopal boarding school in New Hampshire.
 Zimbalist said his faith gave him comfort when Emily died.

 He had a nine-year association with the practice of Transcendental Meditation as taught by Maharishi Mahesh Yogi.
 Zimbalist described the Maharishi Yogi as a "fascinating character", but found the meditation method "... was a total waste of energy for me."

 In the late 1970s, he was drawn to the Charismatic Christianity movement.
 His first association was with Jim Bakker and Tammy Faye Bakker's PTL ministry.
 For several years, he was a member of the PTL board.
-PTL's principal televangelistic successor, the Trinity Broadcasting Network (TBN), engaged Zimbalist to make its many announcements including the station's idents every half hour, which aired between 1992 and 2012.
+PTL's principal televangelistic successor, the Trinity Broadcasting Network (TBN), engaged Zimbalist to make its many announcements, including the station's idents every half hour, which aired between 1992 and 2012.
 In a five-minute segment called "The Word" aired on TBN at 25 minutes after the hour, Zimbalist would read a verse from the Bible, eventually completing the entire text, verse by verse.
 In 1989, he said, "for a while I did go overboard in my association with a fundamentalist group".

 In later life, Zimbalist joined the congregation of an Episcopal parish near to his home.
 Afterward he joined the Anglican Church of Our Savior in Santa Barbara; he was an occasional reader there and requested donations be made to them (among others) in his obituary.

-Politics
+Political views

 In 1963 and 1964, Zimbalist joined fellow actors William Lundigan, Chill Wills and Walter Brennan in making appearances on behalf of U.S. Senator Barry Goldwater, the Republican candidate, in his election campaign against U.S. President Lyndon B. Johnson.

 Death

-Zimbalist died at the age of 95, the same age his father had died, on May 2, 2014, from natural causes.
+Zimbalist died at the age of 95, on May 2, 2014, from natural causes.